The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Types of Depression

-While depression is commonly discussed as an umbrella term, there are many different types of disorders.
-Other types of disorders can be caused by various factors, affect people differently, and require unique treatments.
+While depression is commonly discussed as an umbrella term, there are many different types of depression.
+Various factors can cause other types of depression, affect people differently, and require unique treatments.

 Major Depressive Disorder

-Major depressive disorder, also referred to as clinical depression, is a chronic mental health disorder that causes a person to feel symptoms of depression almost every day for an extended period.
+Also known as clinical depression, major depressive disorder is a chronic mental health disorder that causes a person to feel symptoms of depression almost every day for an extended period.
 Clinical depression is usually a disorder that can increase and decrease throughout a person’s life.
+It’s so common that over 16 million adults in the United States claim to have experienced clinical depression at least once in their lives.

 Major depressive disorder causes a person to feel intense feelings of sadness or worthlessness for no reason.
 It can also lead to a loss of energy, changes in sleeping and eating patterns, loss of interest in activities, and difficulty concentrating.
 In severe cases, a person with clinical depression may begin to experience thoughts about death or suicide.